pg-spot-ops/pg-spot-operator/README.md

 A typical Postgres setup/restore takes a few minutes on network storage, and proportional to the DB size for instance storage + restore from S3 via pgBackRest.

+## Project status

+**Working Beta**

+* Manifest API not yet fully fixed, not relevant though when using Docker or the CLI.
+* No guarantees on the internal configuration being kept backwards compatible - thus might need to clean up `~/.pg-spot-operator` if getting weird errors after an update.

 # Quickstart

 Let's say we're Data Scientists (sexiest job of 21st century, remember?) and need to perform some advanced ad-hoc